webfx-demos/webfx-demos-aggregate/README.md

 (if you haven't yet installed the WebFX CLI, please refer to the [docs](https://docs.webfx.dev/#_installing_the_webfx_cli) to install it, or alternatively just type `mvn package -P gwt-compile` to achieve the same result).

-You can locate the different generated web files by typing:
+You can locate the different generated web files by executing:
 ```sh
 webfx build -gl
 ```

-To run a demo in the browser, you can type:
+To run a demo in the browser, you can execute:
 ```sh
 webfx run -g
 ```
 and follow the given instructions.

-For example, to run the Tally Counter demo, you need to type:
+For example, to run the Tally Counter demo, you need to execute:
 ```sh
 webfx run -g -M webfx-demo-tallycounter-application-gwt
 ```